Our PE Vision Statement

 Prior to the funding there was a scheme of work which met the requirements of the National Curriculum.
 However, quality of teaching was inconsistent depending on the level of skills and subject knowledge of the teacher concerned.
 Gymnastics was identified as a particular development need along with provision and staffing of after school sports clubs.

 We are committed to ensuring that Sport Premium Funding has a lasting impact at Downton.
-To this end, we have recently evaluated the effectiveness of the additional coaching we employ and changed provider.
 We fund additional Sport Premium release time, from the Sport Premium grant to enable teachers to prepare our children to enjoy sport competitively and to support the monitoring of PE teaching.